 We spotted a ghost sign fragment the other day on the side of the Mt.
 Pleasant Bakery on Crane Street in our home city of Schenectady, New York.
+Figuring out what it was proved quite a puzzle.

 The ghost is in a super-tight alley to the building’s right.
 At first glance, unimpressive.

-The alley is no more 3′ wide, so it proved difficult to photograph.
+The alley is no more than 3′ wide, so it proved difficult to photograph.
 But we snuck in with a wide angle lens and shot 78 images, hoping we might piece this puzzle together.

 After about 8 hours of intense Photoshop work the sign revealed itself.
 Schenectady’s only surviving Pepsi-Cola ghost.
 A real rarity.
 There aren’t many Pepsi’s from this period anywhere in the northeast.

 From this example, which we are guessing to be about 100 years old, it seems Pepsi wasn’t quite as strict with its brand standards as Coca-Cola.
 We had to do quite a bit of stretching and shaping to get the period Pepsi logo to more or less superimpose over the paint.
 Perhaps Pepsi didn’t supply its vendors with full-scale production templates as did Coke, which shipped pounce patterns to bottlers, who could then hire local painters to chalk and fill in the sign elements.
+When freshly painted it probably looked a bit like this.

 In full, this ghost sign reads: “Delicious – Delightful – Pepsi:Cola – At Fount(s) – Also in Bottles.”